 Company assets include intellectual property such as patents, trademarks, copyrights, business and marketing plans, engineering and manufacturing ideas, designs, salary information and any unpublished financial data and reports.
-Unauthorized use or distribution of this information is a violation of Company policy.
+Unauthorized use or distribution of such Company assets information is a violation of Company policy.